Sakthibala24/Machine-Learning-Projects/README.md

 Deployed the trained model for wine quality prediction, aiding winemakers in assessing wine batches.

 ## Repository Structure
-data/: Contains the raw and preprocessed wine dataset. notebooks/: Jupyter notebooks detailing data preprocessing, model implementation, training, evaluation, and visualization. scripts/: Python scripts for data preprocessing, model training, and deployment.
+* **Data:** Contains the raw and preprocessed wine dataset.
+* **Notebooks/:** Jupyter notebooks detailing data preprocessing, model implementation, training, evaluation, and visualization.
-README.md: Overview of the project, steps, tools, and libraries used.
+* **README.md:** Overview of the project, steps, tools, and libraries used.
 ## Usage
 Clone the repository.
 Install the required libraries: pip install -r requirements.txt.